srivatsanb-alt/fmMuleInterfaceCompare/app/readme.md

 ## How do users get access token ##

-Access token is shared to the user in the response to login endpoint [Auth](routers/auth.py)
+Access token is shared to the user in the response to the login endpoint [Auth](routers/auth.py)

 ## API key ##